rent increases

 LandlordReady Team

-··12 min read
+··7 min read

 Rental Bidding Wars Are Now Banned in England

 If you have ever let a property in London, Manchester, Bristol, or any other high-demand area in England, you will be familiar with the scenario: you advertise a property and receive multiple offers, some of them significantly above your asking rent.
 Prospective tenants, desperate to secure a home, offer to pay more than the advertised price in the hope of outbidding the competition.
-This practice — commonly referred to as a rental bidding war — is now banned under the Renters' Rights Act 2025.
+This practice — commonly referred to as a rental bidding war — is now banned under the Renters' Rights Act 2025 (full text).

 1 May 2026